blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

 Wallet
 ======

-addmultisigaddress nrequired ["key", ... ] ( "account" )
+sigaddress nrequired ["key", ... ] ( "account" )
 -------------------------------------------------------

 The ``addmultisigaddress`` method adds a multi-signature address to the wallet, where ``nrequired`` indicates the number of keys (out of the total provided) required to execute a transaction.

 The keys function as signatures, allowing multiple parties or entities to manage an account.
 Each key in the array can be an address or a hex-encoded public key.

-* DEPRECATED: if 'account' is specified, the method assigns the multi-signature address to that account
+* DEPRECATED: if ``account`` is specified, the method assigns the multi-signature address to that account

 Arguments: